arke-industries/Protogen/README.md

 ```

 `include` is literal, textual inclusion, along the lines of the C preprocessor
-(though without any other of its features).
+(though without any of its other features).

 The in/out pair demonstrates anonymous object declaration.
 Everything in a
-method is considered documentation or comments until the first line starting
+method is considered documentation until the first line starting with (sans
-with (sans whitespace) `<ident> = ...`
+whitespace) `<ident> = ...`

 The attributes after the method name alter the permissions and availability of
 that method.
-The authorized attribute gives access to the method to any user
+The `auth` attribute gives access to the method to any user that
-that has been authenticated by one of the methods, similarity the unauthorized
-attribute gives access to unauthorized users.
-The admin attribute allows access
+has been authenticated.
+Similarly, the `unauth` attribute gives access to
+unauthorized users.
+The `admin` attribute allows access only to users authorized
-to only users authenticated as an admin user.
-Methods marked as admin are not
-added to the generated documentation file.
-The global and map attributes
-restrict what server type a method may run on, the possible server types being
+as an admin.
+The `global` and `map` attributes restrict the types of servers the
-global and map.
-Map servers process any method related to the physical map while
+procedure can be called on.
+Map servers process any method related to the
-global servers process any method not covered by a map server.
-All four of these
+physical map while global servers process any method not covered by a map
-attributes may be present on the same method, but at least one of authorized,
-unauthorized and global, map must be present.
+server. `admin` is mutually exclusive with both `auth` and `unauth`. `map` and
+`global` are mutually exclusive.
+Any non-mutually-exclusive attributes may be
+combined.

 An approxmiate reference grammar, using antlr4, is provided in `Protogen.g4`.
 Note that it is incorrect: due to the ambiguity between a comment and a